-Day 3: Tuesday 18 November, Giza: Saqqara & Dahshur
+Day 3: Tuesday 17 November, Giza: Saqqara & Dahshur

 - Tomb of Mereruka

 - Tomb of Kagemni

-- New Kingdom tombs: Maia (Tutankhamun's wet nurse) & Nemtymes

 - Tomb of Ti

 - Serapeum

+- Imhotep Museum

 - Dahshur: Sneferu's Red and Bent Pyramids

 Teti was the first pharaoh of the 6th-Dynasty (c.
 2345-2323 BC), and is buried in Saqqara.
 This morning we return to Saqqara, a site so large and important it demands a second visit to do it justice.
 We begin with visits to some of the mastaba tombs of Teti's high officials, clustered in nearby rows, comprising a true 'city of the dead'.
 Mereruka and Kagemni each married a daughter of the king and climbed high on the social ladder of the Old Kingdom, both men becoming Vizier (Prime Minister).
 We see scenes of daily life in the superstructures of these mastaba tombs (the burial chambers are cut into the bedrock beneath these chapels and tend to be inaccessible).
 These scenes of hunting, fishing, animal husbandry, agriculture and food production are rich in detail, using art and inscription to magically provision the deceased for eternity.
-We also visit a couple of the New Kingdom tombs recently excavated by the French, and only just opened to visitors - the tomb of Tutankhamun's wetnurse Maia, and the royal court official Nemtymes.